Waterworks operator certification

 - When will I be notified of my exam results?

-Exam results letters are sent normally within 30 days of the exam day (maximum 60 days per Act 167).
-A list of missed key knowledges is printed out on your exam results letter.
-Refer to your study guide to determine what areas need more study.
+Exam results letters are sent within 30 days after the exam day.
+A list of missed objectives is printed on the exam results letter, which help an operator determine which areas of the study guide to focus on.

-- I passed the exams- Why am I a Grade T?
+- I passed the exams and have hands-on experience.
+Why is my certification still Grade T?

 - What classes can I take to get continuing education credits?